ology/techn.ology.net/blog/2020/12/27/no-1-hits-entry-longevity/index.markdown

 ![](mojo-harvest-billboard.png)

 It appears that there is no trend at all.
 Interesting.
+It might be more interesting to compare the time spent at the number one position...

 By the way, here is an example of a record that is processed into the chart: